-For me, cooking for one is a lifestyle to be followed (endured?).
-I cook for one, me.
+For me, cooking for one is the only lifestyle I have known.
+For over 30 years I have cooked for one, me.
 Nobody’s coming round, I’m not on my own today, nor a first-time student away from home and I’m not an empty nester or recent widow/er.

-The differing household types that cook for one add an extra layer of complexity into the thought train.
-However, by dipping into the way I live, I hope that somebody, somewhere might spot one item they can fit into their needs!
+The differing household types that cook for one add an extra layer of complexity into the thought train – situations are not all the same.
+By dipping into the way I live, I hope that somebody, somewhere might spot one item they can fit into their needs!
 I don’t expect, or wish, people to live like me – but to offer a small beacon of hope for the desperate who simply need a few easy/quick ideas about how to effectively throw food onto a plate!
+Food they enjoy, that uses few ingredients, doesn’t require a mountain of fresh/expensive ingredients and just “does the job” of feeding you…

 Here are some households you might find yourself in: